 Julie Bogart is the voice inside my head encouraging me, providing me practical tools, and empathizing with my homeschool experience.

-I have to introduce you to Julie if you’re just starting out because I read from her each morning before I start my homeschool days.
+If you’re new to homeschooling, I have to introduce you to Julie, because I read from her each morning before I start many of my homeschool days.